Shaun Pearson: Return to Grimsby Town

-Grimsby secured promotion with victory in the play-off final, though Pearson was an unused substitute at London Stadium.
+Grimsby secured promotion with victory in the play-off final, though Pearson was an unused substitute at the London Stadium.

 On 2 December 2022, Pearson rejoined former club Boston United on a one-month loan.

+Grimsby Town announced that Pearson would be retiring from professional football at the end of the 2022–23 season, with the game against AFC Wimbledon on 8 May 2023 spelling the end of his career.
+The club announced Pearson would be remaining with the club and would be part of Paul Hurst's back room staff.
+Upon retiring, Hollywood actor and Wrexham co-owner Ryan Reynolds described Pearson as "one of the best".

 International career

-In August 2011 Pearson and Town teammate Charlie I'Anson were called up to the England C team to face the India Under-23's team.
+In August 2011, Pearson was called up to the England national C team to face the India under-23 team.
+However, the match was called off and Pearson remained uncapped for England C.

+Coaching career

+Following his retirement at the end of the 2022–23 season, Grimsby manager Paul Hurst explained Pearson would be remaining with the club as part of his backroom staff.
+Hurst went on to say that Pearson had already began this work and had been helping with scouting reports and academy coaching.

+On 29 October 2023, Pearson and Ben Davies were appointed joint-caretaker managers following the dismissal of Paul Hurst and assistant manager Chris Doig.

 Personal life

 Pearson is a supporter of his hometown club York City.

 It was announced that Pearson would represent former club Wrexham in The Soccer Tournament, a seven-a-side football tournament in North Carolina between 1 and 2 June 2023, with the winning team looking to win a $1 million prize.
-Pearson is due to feature alongside Wrexham owners and Hollywood actors Ryan Reynolds and Rob McElhenney as well as former team mates Paul Rutherford, Mark Carrington and David Jones.
-Reynolds announced that if his team are successfully the money would be donated to local projects in Wrexham.
+Pearson is due to feature alongside former teammates Paul Rutherford, Mark Carrington and David Jones.
+Reynolds announced that if his team are successful the money would be donated to local projects in Wrexham.